Skip Navigation

 • Explore the solar system demonstrating the relationship of the Sun, Earth and Moon

-• Use scientific safe practices, investigation and inquiry methods to conduct weekly experiments
+• Use scientific safe practices, investigation and inquiry methods to conduct experiments

 • Create a Science Fair entry as a class